wolfskaempf/ga_statistics/README.md

 ## Is `ga_statistics` ready to be used?

-No, but you can help!
+Yes, but you can still help to improve it!
 Contact @wolfskaempf or just start working on any of the [Issues](https://github.com/wolfskaempf/ga_statistics/issues) currently open and send a pull request when you're finished.

 ## What does it look like at the moment?

+It is possible to add any set of committees which will be displayed in conjunction with the finished statistics modules.
+At the moment point resumes can be submitted to be displayed as part of the committees individual page.
+These are automatically updated as Chairs submit them.

 You can view a more or less frequently updated version of the most recent commit [here](http://gastatistics.wiesenblu.me).
 You can log in to the admin interface [here](http://gastatistics.wiesenblu.me/admin).
 Username "tom" and password "a" will work.

 ## How To Use `ga_statistics` during your Session